adamtabrams/change/README.md

 #### Tag the latest commit with `change tag`
 * This looks at the latest version recorded in the changelog.
-Then it tags the latest commit with that version and pushes the tag to origin.
+Then it tags the latest commit with that version.
+* Optionally, you can provide -p to push the new version: `change tag -p`

 #### Save a token with `change auth`
 * This saves a personal access token for posting releases.